 Updating a policy means rewriting prompts and hoping

-Compliance team cannot review what the AI 'knows'
+Compliance team cannot inspect what the agent 'knows'

 Updating policy means changing one row in a table

-Compliance team reviews rules directly in the table format
+Compliance team reads the rules directly, in the table format

-Policy-as-code takes a different approach from decision tables and rule engines.
-Instead of encoding what the AI should do, it encodes what the AI must not do.
-It is a constraint system — a set of allow/deny rules evaluated against every action the AI attempts to take.
+Policy-as-code inverts the framing.
+Instead of encoding what the agent should do, it encodes what the agent must not do.
+It is a constraint system — allow/deny rules evaluated against every action the agent attempts.

-Open Policy Agent (OPA) and its Rego language have become the de facto standard for this pattern[2].
-Originally built for Kubernetes admission control and API authorization, OPA's architecture maps perfectly to AI guardrails: evaluate a structured request against a policy bundle, return allow or deny, and log the decision for audit.
+Open Policy Agent (OPA) and its Rego language are the de facto standard for this layer.[2]
+OPA was built for Kubernetes admission control and API authorization.
+The architecture maps cleanly onto agent guardrails: evaluate a structured request against a policy bundle, return allow or deny, log the decision for audit.
+The runtime is sub-millisecond.
+The semantics are deterministic.
+The prompt cannot override it.

 policies/agent-guardrails.regopackage agent.guardrails